 Question 2: Is the strength and direction of land-use change different among extensive, intensive and abandoned land-use types?

-H1: The strength and direction of land-use change is different for extensive, intensive and abandoned land types at pixel-scale.
+H1: The strength and direction of land-use change is different for extensive, intensive and abandoned land types at pixel-scale, with the transition to abandoned land strongest after the Soviet Union collapse and the transition to intensive land strongest after EU accession.

-H0: The strength and direction of land-use change is uniform across all land types at pixel-scale.
+H0: The strength and direction of land-use change is uniform across land types at pixel-scale.

 Question 3: Is there a time lag between socio-economic events and the occurrence of land-use change?
 Does this differ between land-use type?